Objectives

 Overview

 This lesson is broad, so the structure matters.
-Keep one comparison table running throughout the lesson so students repeatedly connect region, wavelength, frequency, use, hazard, and communication application rather than learning each part in isolation.
+Keep one comparison table running throughout the lesson so you repeatedly connect region, wavelength, frequency, use, hazard, and communication application rather than learning each part in isolation.

 • Order the spectrum from radio waves to gamma rays and link higher frequency to shorter wavelength.